soukoku/ntwain/README.md

 # TWAIN dotnet library

-NOTE: This is V4 DEV and doesn't fully work yet.
+NOTE: This is a rewrite test that's based off twaincs from the TWAIN Working Group and doesn't fully work yet.
-Use V3 branch for working version.
+Use V3 branch for current version.

 ## Info